Highlights of the Program

 - Gathering operational data and developing robust detection systems

-- Demonstrating a real-world case study to highlight the effectiveness of a CO₂ pipeline deployment
+- A real-world case study highlighting the effectiveness of a CO₂ pipeline deployment

 14:55 - 15:00